Updated January 23, 2019

 Facilitator: Facilitator teams from the 12 state North Central Extension Region, including trained practitioners from several program areas.

-Description: Achieving the Extension Mission Through Volunteers is an online, cohort-based course for novice and experienced professionals working with volunteers.
+Description: Achieving the Extension Mission Through Volunteers is an online, cohort-based course for novice and experienCES professionals working with volunteers.
+This course is designed to highlight best practices in volunteer development and management and to help build staff and organizational capacity around volunteer management and development, regardless of the program area.
 It is designed to help you:

 - Build staff and organizational capacity around volunteer management and development;